whistle-blowers/need-help/README.md

      - https://github.com/serene-solidarity/init/blob/master/Canadian-Solidarity.pdf
      - https://github.com/serene-solidarity/init/blob/master/calhouns_rats.pdf

   1. Filing a police complaint with the Royal Canadian Mounted Police (RCMP) about cyber attacks that pillaged my medical data and proprietary intellectual property for cyber security software.
-My warning about similar attacks being conducted against Canadians at a persistent and increasing level were unheded.
-This was months prior to the LifeLabs hack that has adversely impacted the privacy and security of millions of residents, visitors and newcomers to Canada.
+My complaint and warning about similar attacks being conducted against Canadians at a persistent and increasing level were unheeded.
+This was months prior to the LifeLabs hack in 2019 that has adversely impacted the privacy and security of millions of residents, visitors and newcomers to Canada.

-  1. Artistic expressions and social media activities highlighting the dehumanizing acts of the incumbent government:
+  1. Artistic expressions and social media activities highlighting the dehumanizing acts of the incumbent government and British Monarchy:

      - https://twitter.com/psyedout
      - https://linkedin.com/in/sameer1khan